unsplash/unsplash_rb/README.md

 end
 ```

+#### UTM parameters

+As part of [the API guidelines](https://community.unsplash.com/developersblog/unsplash-api-guidelines), all API uses are required to use utm links when providing credit to photographers and Unsplash.
+Set the `config.utm_source` to your app's name to automatically append the utm source.

 ### Public-scope actions

 If you are *only* making public requests (i.e. nothing requiring a specific logged-in user, for example liking photos or accessing private user details), then you're ready to go!